-In order to create this type of management style, you will need to practice mindfulness.
+To create this type of management style, you will need to practice mindfulness.

 Decide to set aside each day at least twenty minutes to sit quietly with your thoughts.
 If sitting quietly for 20 minutes seems challenging in the beginning, set a goal for 5-10 minutes.
 As you become more comfortable with the practice, you can add additional minutes to your quiet time.
 When you sit, release the expectations that you must have no thoughts while you practice.
 You will have thoughts and moments of quiet as this is part of practicing mindfulness.
 The focus of mindfulness is to be aware of your thoughts.
-As you sit with your thoughts you recognize you are thinking and allow the thoughts to move forward.
+As you sit with your thoughts, you recognize you are thinking and allow the thoughts to move forward.

-You can start your work day with this practice which will set the foundation of being present with your work, people, and decisions throughout the day.
+You can start your workday with this practice which will set the foundation of being present with your work, people, and decisions throughout the day.

 Why should I do mindfulness practice?
-The more you learn to be present with your thoughts, the more capable you will be in focusing in on what is important and what is just a thought that passes through you.
+The more you learn to be present with your thoughts, the more capable you will be in focusing in on what is essential and what is just a thought that passes through you.